kennovation1/benchling-sql-hints/README.md

   which registry you are using since omitting it will give you a default and possibly the wrong schema (since the same tables may appear in different organizations schemas).

+  If you are using the Warehouse (the following will not work for Insights) you can prefix your query (or include in a "pre SQL" script depending on your tool) with:
+  `SET search_path TO registry_name` and then omit the `registry_name` schema prefix in your queries.
+Don't do this if you are developing using the Warehouse with the intent to deploy via Insights if there are multiple registries since you will need the schema prefix in that case.

 ## Catalog of snippets
 - **parameter_handling.sql** - Patterns for handling Insights dashboard parameters